-If you want, you can have a “laptop jam” over a pizza lunch one day where everyone can compare notes and ask questions.
+Why not have a “laptop jam” over a pizza lunch one day where everyone can compare notes and ask questions?
 You’ll be amazed at how fast people come up to speed.

-I realize these steps may seem like common sense, but I’ve been amazed at how many companies skip over one or more of them.
-As a CAD manager, I think you’ll find that following these steps – in the order I’ve presented them – will give you the best results as you expose your users to BricsCAD.
+These steps may seem like common sense, but I’ve been amazed at how many companies skip over one or more of them.
+As a CAD manager, I think you’ll find that following these steps, in the order I’ve presented them, will give you the best results as you expose your users to BricsCAD.

 Ready to try BricsCAD?